 Every four years, the best athletes of the world come together to compete in the Olympics.
 The location changes each time and gives us an inside look at the country and its culture.
 Over 100 years ago, St. Louis hosted the Olympics and brought attention to our little corner of America.
-It wasn’t the most successful ceremony, but the bizarre stories make it quite memorable.
-Here are the weirdest things that happened during the 1904 St. Louis Olympics.
+It wasn’t the most successful Olympics in the U.S., but the bizarre stories make it quite memorable and create some incredible Olympic trivia.
+Here are the weirdest things that happened during the 1904 Olympics in St. Louis.

 During these uncertain times, please keep safety in mind and consider adding destinations to your bucket list to visit at a later date.

 As bizarre and disastrous this experience was, I have a feeling viewership would have gone up had it been televised today.

 Did you know about Missouri’s role in Olympics history?
 Hopefully, we’re trusted with hosting another event in the future.

 If you want to visit an Olympic venue, here are 10 in Georgia you can check out for a fascinating getaway.

 The OIYS Visitor Center

 July 27, 2021

 The Olympics are a highly-anticipated event with an interesting history.
 There are many cool facts about both the Summer Olympics and Winter Olympics that will help you win any trivia night.